 You will need a billing NPI, TIN and your contact information such as company address, phone and fax number.
+If a clearinghouse or billing service will be utilized, it is helpful to have their vendor submitter ID available.
 You'll choose a username and password as well as answer a set of security questions.

 Yes.
 As a provider you still have to register.
 When you choose a vendor to process claims on your behalf, you hand over certain responsibilities that you will want to monitor or manage.
 Vendors are not permitted to enroll on behalf of a provider.
 Per CMS (IOM Publication 100-04, Chapter 24, Section 20), providers "are not permitted to share their personal EDI access number and password with any billing agent, clearinghouse/network service vendor; to anyone on their own staff who does not need to see the data for completion of a valid electronic claim, to process a remittance advice for a claim, to verify beneficiary eligibility, or to determine the status of a claim; and that no other non-staff individuals or entities may be permitted to use a provider's EDI number and password to access Medicare systems."

-Billing NPI's are always required on an electronic claim, thus EDI registration requires it for setup and processing.
+Billing NPI's are what payers process claims under and make payments to, thus EDI registration requires it for setup and processing.
 EDISS considers any other form of NPI optional and does not need it registered with EDISS.

 Your information is secure with us.
 We will never share your contact or account information with anyone including third parties.